Skip to Content

 Drop off hours:

-Curb-side pick-up is also available by calling 709-739-5215.
-Please pull up outside of the building, call the number listed above, and a WritersNL representative can pick up your submissions from the trunk of your car.
+Please note that the WritersNL office is not accessible.
+Curb-side pick-up is available by calling 709-739-5215.
+Please pull up outside of the building, call the number listed above, and a WritersNL representative can pick up your submissions.

 PLEASE NOTE: